 The ePIC Collaboration is planning to use 68 such sensors for its proximity focusing Ring Imaging Cherenkov detector (pfRICH) and potentially up to 72 sensors more for its high performance Detection of Internally Reflected Cherenkov light detector (hpDIRC).

+Primary evaluation at JLab

+HRPPDs will be first shipped to JLab for a primary examination and spot checks to determine whether a particular sensor matches the specifications in general, and is therefore acceptable.
+As of January 2024, the complexity of the required setup and the details of this procedure are yet to be worked out.
+Further thorough evaluation, including systematic surface scans and timing resolution measurements, will be performed at BNL.

 LAPPD / HRPPD test stand equipment at BNL

-This test stand was originally built for the primary evaluation of Incom’s Large Area Picosecond Photodetectors (LAPPDs), and was adapted to HRPPDs over the course of 2023.
+This test stand was originally built for the evaluation of Incom’s Large Area Picosecond Photodetectors (LAPPDs), and was adapted to HRPPDs over the course of 2023.
 The test stand will be upgraded with other equipment readily available in the BNL Physics Department.
 It will consist of :

 a compact light tight enclosure (a dark box) with 2” Thorlabls MTS50-Z8/M translation stages in a remotely controlled XYZ configuration and focusing optics, see Figure 2.